 Local transportation.
 Your hotel will give you a transportation pass good for buses and trams, and travel around Basel will be easy with the pass.
 You’ll probably need two maps, one showing the tram system and one with more detail showing the streets.
 But there’s no need to buy a city map; maps are freely available almost everywhere.

 Hotels.
-Most years it is still possible to find a room right before the event, but your choices will be limited.
+In past years it has been possible to find a room right before the event, but your choices will be limited.
 The earlier you book, the better your choices will be.
-If you want something as inexpensive as a hostel, you'll need to book at least a month ahead.
+If you want something inexpensive, you'll need to book at least a month ahead.

 Using English.
 In multiple trips I have met only one shopkeeper who didn’t speak English.
 Everyone else, both on the street and in businesses, young and old, were courteous and eager to help me find my way around town.
 In English.
 You should have no trouble getting around, even if English is your only language.

 When to go.
 If you’re able, go on Thursday and Friday.
 The crowds are much bigger on Saturday and Sunday and make seeing the art more difficult.
 But if those are your only possible days, by all means go on the weekend.

 Food.
 Food is available at the event.
 Expect to pay about $30 for lunch.
 At peak times you might spend 15 minutes in line.
 A small bottle of water can cost $7 or more, but it's worth staying at the site to maximize your time.